pintudasxafd/canon-selphy-cp-1500/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-Canon has consistently led the global printing market with its innovation and commitment to quality.
+Canon has led the global printing market with its innovation and commitment to quality.
 Among its widely appreciated offerings is the SELPHY line of compact photo printers, specifically designed for users who need portable, easy-to-use, and high-quality printing solutions.
 The Canon SELPHY CP1500 is one of the latest additions to this popular series, bringing with it faster print speeds, improved image processing, and wireless connectivity features.
 Whether you're printing snapshots for an album, creating personalized greeting cards, or preparing on-the-go business visuals, the SELPHY CP1500 is a compact powerhouse.

 .. image:: click-download.png
    :alt: My Project Logo